September 22, 2020

 David DeMille, Physics, JFI, Argonne

 David DeMille is a professor in the Department of Physics and the James Franck Institute.
 He uses precise quantum control over diatomic molecules to address a broad range of scientific questions.
 One primary theme is using molecules as amplifying quantum sensors of effects that arise from previously undiscovered fundamental particles.
 His experiments of this type are small enough to fit in a single room, but sensitive enough to detect the existence of certain new particles far more massive than the Higgs boson.
 DeMille received his AB in Physics from the University of Chicago and his PhD in Physics from University of California, Berkeley.
 He was previously on the faculty of Amherst College and then professor of physics at Yale University.
 He has received awards and fellowships from the American Physical Society and numerous private foundations.
-In addition to his faculty role, DeMille is a senior physicist at Argonne National Laboratory.
+In addition to his faculty role, DeMille holds a Joint Appointment at Argonne National Laboratory.

 Brent Doiron, Statistics, Neurobiology